Poop-fish/Tk-Gui-Framework-Wrapper-ToolKit/MarkdownFiles/GTG_Widget_Descriptions.md

 ## GTG.Frame Overview

-The `Frame` class is a subclass of `tk.Frame` that introduces additional features such as hover effects, customizable padding, border width, and smooth color transitions.
+`GTG.Frame` class is a subclass of `tk.Frame` that introduces additional features such as hover effects, customizable padding, border width, and smooth color transitions.
 It allows developers to create visually appealing and interactive frames in a `tkinter` application.

 ---